LaikaStudios/BxDFs/doc/README.md

 was developed to address deficiencies in the control (and therefore the appearance) of the Henyey-Greenstein[<sup>1</sup>](#references) phase function when used for this purpose.
-It is a purely empirical model based on my observations, with the primary goal of providing both realism and a wide range of intuitive artistic control.
+It is an empirical model based on my observations, with the primary goal of providing both realism and a wide range of intuitive artistic control.

 It uses a polynomial normalization function fitted to numerically integrated response intensities from a set of uniformly spaced and distributed spherical sampling directions.